Platform

 • Where are they located?

 What are their pain points?
 Describe the primary challenges they’re facing and need help overcoming.
 This should include all aspects of their industry, not just their pain points around marketing and advertising.
-The better you understand all of their needs, the better you will be able to relate to them.
+The better you understand their needs, the better you can relate to them.

 What are their goals?
 What are they trying to achieve in both the short and long term?